trezor/trezor-firmware/common/defs/README.md

 # Support Information

-We keep track of support status of each coin over our devices.
+We keep track of support status of each built-in coin over our devices.
 That is `trezor1` for Trezor One, `trezor2` for Trezor T, `connect` for [Connect](https://github.com/trezor/connect) and `suite` for [Trezor Suite](https://suite.trezor.io/).
 In further description, the word "device" applies to Connect and Suite as well.